ayushdgupta/SpringBoot3-Rest-API/README.md

-    b> Another method to test the controller -- https://howtodoinjava.com/spring-boot2/testing/rest-controller-unit-test-example/ c> For Service layer testing refer -- https://www.javaguides.net/2022/03/spring-boot-unit-testing-service-layer.html d> For Mock and InjectMock -- https://howtodoinjava.com/spring-boot2/testing/spring-boot-mockito-junit-example/
+    b> Another method to test the controller -- https://howtodoinjava.com/spring-boot2/testing/rest-controller-unit-test-example/ c> For Service layer testing refer -- https://www.javaguides.net/2022/03/spring-boot-unit-testing-service-layer.html d> For Mock and InjectMock -- https://howtodoinjava.com/spring-boot2/testing/spring-boot-mockito-junit-example/ e> For repository layer -- https://www.javaguides.net/2018/09/spring-data-jpa-repository-testing-using-spring-boot-datajpatest.html
+        For repository we have added h2 dependency in our build.gradle - testImplementation 'com.h2database:h2'

 3-> In this code we are also using spotless plugin. to add spotless plugin follow below steps -